turbot/steampipe-mod-guardrails-insights/dashboards/mod/docs/mod_type_installed_errors_report.md

 This report answers the following questions:

-- How many Type Install are in error?
+- How many Type Installs are in error?